-Hong Kong is divided into four main areas; Hong Kong Island, Kowloon, the New Territories and the Outlying Islands.
+Hong Kong city structure is divided into four main areas and can be understand; Hong Kong Island, Kowloon, the New Territories and the Outlying Islands.

 Over the years areas like Pok Fu Lam and Sheung Wan, which lie to the west of Central, have also seen a rise in expatriate populations due to the construction of many new developments like Residence Bel-Air in Pok Fu Lam and a spate of serviced apartments in Sheung Wan which is the traditional Chinese medicine and dried seafood district of Hong Kong.